Sangarshanan/sangarshanan.github.io/_posts/2019-10-19-going-to-nyc.md

 ### Day 2 (Imagining 10000 scenarios of how my first talk would turn out to be a disaster)

 It is 6AM in the morning October 5th 2019.
 The day everything was gonna unfold.
 Okay so I feel like I am unncessarily making a big deal out of this.
-I remember nervously walking upto to grab breakfast and then hastily opening my laptop to brush through my presentation one last time.
+I remember nervously walking onto to grab breakfast and then hastily opening my laptop to brush through my presentation one last time.
 After a few minutes I was joined by a bunch of engineers from bloomberg.
 I talk to them about Bloomberg's project terminal and some other interesting stuff they were working on.
 I also got a bunch of touristy advice from a them cause most of em were from New York or Jersey.

 After breakfast I left to attend the Keynote of the day by [Pyper Thunstrom](https://twitter.com/pathunstrom).
 It was very moving and a story that everyone should hear.
 A lot such stories go untold cause of Social stigma but her keynote stressed on how the python community listens and even helps people who just need someone at the time.
 She got a well deserved standing ovation in the end and btw she writes video games.
-My first exprience with computers was playing video games and I always wanted to make one even though I played around with Unity and unreal I have never gotten around to actually making one
+My first experience with computers was playing video games and I always wanted to make one even though I played around with Unity and unreal I have never gotten around to actually making one

-So my talk was at 11:15 after James Powell who talked about metaprogramming (Really cool) and William Woodruff who talked about Pypi and it's 2FA (Very helpful cause it was new stuff for me)
+So my talk was at 11:15 after James Powell who talked about Metaprogramming (Really cool) and William Woodruff who talked about Pypi and it's 2FA (Very helpful cause it was new stuff for me)

 After these talks it was me.
 I was nervous in the beginning but as I went on it got a whole lot easier.
 I started to notice a bunch of familiar faces in the crowd which made it a whole comfortable for me.
 I felt like the talk went pretty cool and I did not bomb.
 I had actually finished my slides ahead of time and in the end I was asked some questions on the presentation.
-After the talk I caught up with a bunch of really cool people who were also working on geospatial data and exchanged a bunch of ideas with them.
+After the talk I caught up with a bunch of really cool people who were also working on Geospatial data and exchanged a bunch of ideas with them.
 I met this guy who was working with spatiotemporal drone data and two people from a startup working with cellular network and real estate data using tools like Kepler.gl.
 I also met a woman working as a part of NGO in developing countries and uses spatial data for really good causes.

 #### 3 people laughed at my Geometry joke
 <a href='https://photos.google.com/share/AF1QipNszj_v1pmhGO8nwUYpDKxEQnVVAzvItdCzBlHtJAU-ItvkJftBoNemGvUrm-y-Zw?key=dFVQZVlyZno3Y3FLUUh2UElEck9UX01DaXNHU3ZB&source=ctrlq.org'><img src='https://lh3.googleusercontent.com/N9fKE6lZ8mb4hyIXzIJeV5JT5D0FZMF1fRQfPsjPdwjMWCDpCISB0_aZejxww06VFMTmme2U2bm_16BxZffKiy8Xwf4SL2DFIECGtJEchEkDgxoKm4w6ixYhjGYqNWfKptMYREM0_Q=w2400' /></a>

 I then went to this really amazing talk on Poetry Samuel Roeca.
-It was honestly one of the best talks of Pygotham and personally the best talk of pygotham.
+It was honestly one of the best talks of Pygotham and personally the best talk of Pygotham.
 He explained how poetry handles dependency management and packaging in a way that kept us hooked from the first slide to the last.

 In the end we had the closing Keynote from Meg ray who talked about educating children about Python.